Student Screener Summary Report

 • Additional options to include the SE Survey Results, K-2 Reading Dyslexia Indicators, and K-2 Math Dyscalculia Indicators.

-6. A preview of your report will appear!
-Click PDF in the top right to print or save the report, or click the back arrow on the left to return to the settings if changes needed to be made.
+2. A preview of your report will appear!
+Click PDF in the top right to print or save the report, or click the back arrow on the left to return to the settings if changes need to be made.

 What to Look For